heclak/community-a4e-c/README.md

 **Q: Can I get involved with the A-4E-C project?**

 - Yes!
 Join our Discord server and introduce yourself!
-We can always use a hand from game artists, programmers or reliable testers as we move the project forward.
-If you think you have skills to contribute, don’t hesitate!
+We can always use a hand from game artists, programmers or reliable testers as we continue to move the project forward.
+If you think you have something to contribute, don’t hesitate!

 **Q: Is there a user manual or tutorials available?**

-- [Heclak's Community A-4E Guide](https://docs.google.com/presentation/d/1cUH7jpAoGHm-IzUDnv_NDhiZlvX55Q9WvpgR1d9ksYY/edit?usp=sharing) is a great resource
+- [Heclak's Community A-4E Guide](https://docs.google.com/presentation/d/1cUH7jpAoGHm-IzUDnv_NDhiZlvX55Q9WvpgR1d9ksYY/edit?usp=sharing) is a great resource, and [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features many good tutorials on systems and weaponry.

 **Q: Is there a paint kit I can use to create my own A-4E-C liveries?**